dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 * When a dialog box asks if you want to add required assets to the project, select **Yes**.

-  The preceding commands:

-  * Creates a new web API project and opens it in Visual Studio Code.
+  The preceding command creates a new web API project and opens it in Visual Studio Code.
-  * Adds the NuGet packages which are required in the next section.

 <!-- add VS Mac later
 # [Visual Studio for Mac](#tab/visual-studio-mac)